Gypsy-GT/Gypsy-GT/README.md

 - 👋 Hi, I’m @Gypsy-GT
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning javascript framework and php
+- 🌱 I’m currently learning javascript framework, php and C#
 - You can contact me on gautamjajwlya@gmail.com

 <!---